ajinkyacodes/javascript-apps/README.md

 - jQuery

 ## Weather Forecast
-This app shows the current weather of the inputted city, country.
+This app shows the current weather and weather forecast of the inputted city, country.
 - HTML
 - CSS
 - JavaScript